shayandavoodii/OnlinePortfolioSelection.jl/docs/src/performance_eval.md

 ## Introduction

-This package offers a range of metrics to assess the performance of algorithms.
-These metrics are well-established in the literature and serve as benchmarks to compare different algorithm performances.
-Currently, the supported metrics are:
+This package provides a variety of metrics for evaluating algorithm performance.
+These metrics are widely recognized in the literature and serve as benchmarks for comparing the performances of different algorithms.
+Currently, the supported metrics include:

 - Cumulative Return (CR, Also known as $S_n$)